Black Friday • Black Friday •

 Dysfunctional uterine bleeding (DUB) (spotting, mid-cycle bleeding)

-Dysfunctional uterine bleeding (DUB) is abnormal vaginal bleeding coming from the uterus that is not caused by any other identifiable uterine condition (like cancer or menstrual bleeding).1
+Dysfunctional uterine bleeding (DUB) is abnormal vaginal bleeding coming from the uterus that is not caused by any other identifiable uterine condition (like cancer or menstrual bleeding).

 Irregular bleeding is often caused by hormonal imbalances affecting the endometrium, with the result being irregular shedding of the endometrium, causing erratic bleeding.
-A lack of ovulation is a feature.1
+A lack of ovulation is a feature.

 DUB can occur over one or more cycles or be sporadic.
-If only one or two of these cycles occurs, with normal cycles once again resuming, usually watching and waiting to see if the problem recurs may be advised by your physician.
-A pattern of DUB needs you and your practitioner’s full attention.1
+If only one or two cycles occur, with normal cycles resuming, your physician may advise watching and waiting to see if the problem recurs.
+A DUB pattern requires your and your practitioner’s full attention.

-• Ranges from light spotting or heavy, continual bleeding (flooding)
+• Ranges from light spotting or heavy, continual bleeding (flooding)1,2

 Why is my bleeding erratic?